surfdemon/gainpace-property/README.md

   The navidagion has been implemented using a Bootstrap navbar without an un-ordered list.
 It is fixed top so that it stays at the top of the screen as you scroll down the page.

 ## Testing and Validation

+For testing and validation I did manual testing of the site along with lintersn in VS Code and used online validators.

+### VS Code Linters

+* ESLint - for Javascript
+* Flake8 - for Python
+* markdownlint - for Markdown

 ### Testing Results